1. Home

 – Haymarket Medical Clinic, World Square, Level 5 Suite 53 650 George Street Sydney

 On campus: Use our academic online and physical library.
-Ask our part time librarian for assistance.
+Speak with our staff at reception to find out more.

 Off campus: Free membership of local libraries is available for all students.